Andrew Sprowle: Deaths in Sprowle's Enslaved Workforce

 Thomas McCulloch in his meticulous account of Andrew Sprowle's financial losses, notated the horrific demise of Sprowle's large enslaved workforce to disease and abduction.
-McCulloch's concern though was confined elusively to calculating his employers financial losses as a requisite for future financial reimbursement.
+McCulloch's concern though was confined exclusively to calculating his employer's financial losses as a requisite for future financial reimbursement.
 McCulloch testified "of the Negros some were saved and carried to New York but 29 Negros were lost by Death owning to the contagious Distemper got on board the fleet or by being taken off by the Rebels of these he has heard of one in the back country and that person in whose possession he is willing to pay for him.
 [He] Says 25 of the Negros died of contagious distemper between December 1775 & July 1776 and were taken together at £1,200 Sterling."
 Sir Andrew Snape Hamond, 1st Baronet, Commander of his Majesty's Ship HMS Roebuck (1774), later indicated that most of the black troops "had been inoculated before they left Norfolk and that they got through the disorder with great success, only to be assailed by a fever, perhaps typhus, when they reached Gwynn's Island.
 The surviving British documentation confirmed three individuals, Dorothy Bush age 36, Venus Profit age 50 and James Knapp age 12, in 1783 were safely relocated to Canada.
 Venus Profit and Dorothy Bush are referred to as "Venus' and "Moll" in Andrew Sprowle's 1774 will, see thumbnail.
 The British records for Dorothy Bush aka "Doll", state she was, "Formerly Slave to Andrew Sproule, Portsmouth.
 Left 7 years ago, Certificate from General Birch.
 She says her master Andrew Sproule [Sprowle]gave her freedom before he died which was seven years ago."
 If so then Dorothy Bush, was the only enslaved individual, Andrew Sprowle released from bondage and one of the last people to see him alive.